-After a final breakfast this morning, an included transfer will see you out for a soak in the Blue Lagoon.
-Shrouded in mists and ringed by volcanic rock, its bright-azure, geothermally heated waters are the perfect pre-flight tonic.
-Indeed, fully relaxed, an included transfer will then see you the airport for your flight home.
+After breakfast, an included transfer will see to the Blue Lagoon.
+Shrouded in mists and ringed by volcanic rock, its geothermally heated waters are the perfect pre-flight tonic.
+After a soak, a shuttle transfer will bring you to the airport for your flight home.

 Your guide to post-Brexit travel

 Your travel-related Brexit questions answered.
 An overview of what travel will look like following the UK's departure from the European Union.